Isovitexin beta-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and isovitexin, whereas its two products are UDP and isovitexin 2"-O-beta-D-glucoside.
+The two substrates of this enzyme characterised from Silene alba are the flavanoid, isovitexin, and UDP-glucose.
+Its products are 2"-O-(β-D-glucosyl)isovitexin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:isovitexin 2"-O-beta-D-glucosyltransferase.
 This enzyme is also called uridine diphosphoglucose-isovitexin 2"-glucosyltransferase.